 - Better opportunity to link the local community with club activities

 - Sense of achievement

 - Set a positive example

-- Being part of a ground breaking project, the first of its kind in Europe
+- Part of a grounding breaking project, first of its kind in Europe.